• Skip to primary navigation

 What to serve with Hasselback Sweet Potato Casserole?

-I made this recipe to go with my Thanksgiving Menu 2022 but it is also delicious alongside potatoes au gratin, mushroom cornbread stuffing and roasted turkey or roasted chicken.
+I make this recipe as an alternative to sweet potato casserole with pecans on Thanksgiving, but it is also delicious alongside potatoes au gratin, mushroom cornbread stuffing and roasted turkey or roasted chicken.

 I also love to serve sweet potatoes with pork (like these baked mushroom pork chops) because the sweetness plays beautifully with the notes of pork.